kwiksher/kwik5-project-template/Scripts/readme.md

 ### Windows

 - solar2d.reg will set the url schema with startSolar2D.bat
-- startSolar2D.bat is installed with install_plugin.bat
+- startSolar2D.bat is installed with update_kwik.bat

 ### Mac